-The Museum’s extensive artifact and document collection illuminates the rich 18th, 19th, and 20th century history that took place in this small Maryland town.
+The Museum’s artifacts and archival collection illuminates the rich 18th, 19th, and 20th century history of Sandy Spring and environs.

 The museum’s archives is in the process of being digitized and is now available online.
 Click here to browse the archives.